wptrainingteam/learn-wp-content/block-course-cohort/week-06.md

 	$output .= '</div>';
 ```

-1. The sprintf function is a PHP function that allows you to insert variables into a string.
-In this case, you're inserting the $wrapper_attributes variable into the string, which is the markup for the parent div.
+1. The `sprintf` [function](https://www.php.net/manual/en/function.sprintf.php) is a PHP function that allows you to insert variables into a string.
+In this case, you're inserting the `$wrapper_attributes` variable into the string, which is the markup for the parent `div`.
-2. Then, you concatenate the `<p>` tag, and the content attribute of the block, which is the paragraph text at the top of the block.
+2. Then, you [concatenate](https://www.php.net/manual/en/language.operators.string.php) the `<p>` tag, and the `content` attribute of the block, which is the paragraph text at the top of the block.
-3. Next, you loop through the books, and concatenate the markup for each book to the $output variable.
-This is similar to the `books.map` method you used in the Edit component.
+3. Next, you loop through the `$books`, and concatenate the markup for each book to the `$output` variable.
+This is similar to the `books.map` method you used in the `Edit` component.
-4. Inside the loop, you check if the showImage attribute is true, and if it is, you concatenate the featured image of the book to the $output variable, and do the same for the showContent attribute, and the book content.
+4. Inside the loop, you check if the `showImage` attribute is `true`, and if it is, you concatenate the featured image of the book to the $output variable, and do the same for the `showContent` attribute, and the book content.
+5. Notice how you can use the `get_the_post_thumbnail` WordPress [function](https://developer.wordpress.org/reference/functions/get_the_post_thumbnail/) here, to fetch the image for the book.

-Last but not least, just as you did in the Edit component, you can return markup, in this case the $output variable.
+Last but not least, just as you did in the `Edit` component, you can return markup, in this case the `$output` variable.

 ```php
 return $output;